SaurFort/SFAPI/doc/en.md

 ### Code 14

-This code indicates an invalid argument for registration.

-- __14A__: Argument `username` is not defined.
-- __14B__: Argument `email` is not defined.
-- __14C__: Argument `password` is not defined.
-- __14D__: Argument `confirmationPassword` is not defined.
+This code indicates that your API key is disabled, so you cannot access the API and need to reactivate it.

 ### Code 15

-This code indicates an invalid password for registration.

-- __15A__: Argument `password` is already hashed but the algorithm is not supported by the API.
-(For example, you have used Bcrypt or Argon2i or any other algorithm).
-- __15B__: Argument `password` used the correct algorithm but not the right parameters.
-(For example, you have make an error when you've done the parameters of algorithm).
-- __15C__: Arguments `password` and `confirmationPassword` are not the same.
-(For example, you've used an algorithm that haven't been referenced in not supported algorithms).
-- __15D__: Argument `password` was not hashed correctly by the API.
-Just retry and if the problem persists contact you API administrator.
+A super key is required to do this action or access to this API.

 ### Code 16

-This code indicates that the username or email address is already used on an other account.
+This code indicates an invalid value for the argument keyOwner, for key generation.

 ### Code 17

-This code indicates an invalid argument for login.
+This code indicates an invalid argument for delete the key of an other user.

-- __17A__: Arguments `username` and `email` haven't been defined but you need at least one of both, [refer to login example](#login---example-requests).
-- __17B__: Argument `password` is not defined.

 ### Code 18

-This code is a generic code to say that the credentials are not valid but for security the API will never return what in credentials is not valid.
+This code indicates an invalid argument for enable or disable the key of an other user.

+### Code 19

+This code indicates an invalid argument for listing key.

+- __19A__: Argument from is not a valid integer.
+- __19B__: Argument limit is not a valid integer.

 ### Code 20